 Book by Brian Hill

 In this musical adaptation of Ray Bradbury’s cult classic, a malevolent carnival rolls into a rural Illinois town and the charismatic owner Mr. Dark threatens the souls who live there.When Will and his thrill-seeking friend Jim try to expose Mr. Dark’s sinister plans, the boys have to turn to the only one who will believe them—Will’s stodgy librarian father, Charles.
 Together, this unlikely trio fights and thwarts Mr. Dark, creating a bond between father and son that was never there before.

 New Book by Jon Marans

-The 5th Avenue Theatre is creating a brand new script for Lerner and Loewe’s incredible score, which features the original songs including “They Call the Wind Mariah,” “A Wandrin’ Star” and “I Talk To The Trees.”
+The 5th Avenue Theatre is creating a brand new script for Lerner and Loewe’s incredible score.
 Pulitzer Prize-nominated playwright Jon Marans has been commissioned to write the book for this fresh, gritty adventure about a group of disparate people from all over the world who leave everything they know and risk their lives to strike it rich in the great California Gold Rush.

-Throughout the festival we will be hosting special concerts, cocktail events, panels, and even a first glimpse at two projects so fresh that their titles aren’t set.
-Look for behind the scenes interviews with writers, sneak peaks at material from our festival creative teams, and a pitch session from the people behind Cirqu du Soleil’s La Reve.
+Throughout the festival we will be hosting special concerts, cocktail events, and panels.
+Look for behind the scenes interviews with writers, sneak peaks at material from our festival creative teams, and a pitch session from the people behind Le Reve.

 At The 5th Avenue, we believe in supporting work from idea through to completion.
 To that end, we take every chance we can to fully support the pieces we believe in.
 We are proud to have multiple works under commission: